-NOTE 2 PENDING NEW ACCOUNTING PRONOUNCEMENT
+NOTE 2 ADOPTION OF NEW ACCOUNTING PRONOUNCEMENT

-In February 2016, FASB issued ASU No. 2016-02, Leases.
+In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 842).
 The ASU introduces a lessee's model that brings most leases onto the Statement of Financial Position and aligns many of the underlying principles of the new lessor model with those in the new revenue recognition standard (ASU No. 2014-09).
 ASU No. 2016-02 is effective for annual periods beginning after December 15, 2021.
-The Foundation is currently assessing the impact this standard will have on its financial statements.
+The Foundation implemented this standard for the year ended June 30, 2023.
+The Foundation had no leases during the year ended June 30, 2023.